 Kazan Helicopter Plant (KVZ, part of Rostec Group) has filed a lawsuit against the Swiss company Thommen Aircraft Equipment Ag.
-The amount of the claim is 104.3 thousand euros (about 9.8 million rubles), according to the files of the Arbitration Court of Tatarstan.
+The amount of claims is 104.3 thousand euros (about 9.8 million rubles), according to the files of the Arbitration Court of Tatarstan.

 Interview and preliminary court hearing will be held on September 11, 2026.

-According to the arbitration case files, in April 2025, KVZ had already filed a lawsuit against Thommen Aircraft Equipment Ag to recover the amount of the advance payment for goods under a contract for €17.3 thousand (about 1.6 million rubles).
+According to the file of arbitration cases, in April 2025, KVZ had already filed a lawsuit against Thommen Aircraft Equipment Ag to recover the amount of advance payment for goods under a contract for €17.3 thousand (about 1.6 million rubles).

 The defendant did not appear at the court hearing in May.
 The consideration of the case in the preliminary court hearing was eventually postponed to December 23, 2025.